 Eddyline deliberately avoided the plunge into roto-molded Polyethylene that so many manufacturers have made, chasing higher profits.
 The profits were there, but not the quality that Eddyline stands for.
 Instead Tom waited for a more advanced material and a more appropriate technology.
 In 1994 we found the high performance thermoplastic we named Carbonlite 2000.
 The advantages over other plastics being used became obvious: dimensional stability (no warping, melting or spontaneous re-design), high heat distortion temperatures, hard glossy finishes, easy repair-ability, good UV resistance and lighter weights.

-Again, Eddyline and Tom Derrer have forged a path that others will follow.
+Going forward, Eddyline has again forged a path that others will follow.

-The Eddyline family continues to grow, and we invite you to join it.
+The Eddyline family continues to grow, and we invite you to be a part of it.

 The Eddyline Team